 White House honoree Ben Hernandez says, “There is no teaching without learning.”

 As a young man, I loved that concept.
 If there is no learning going on, then there’s no teaching going on either.

-“Teaching, properly conceived, is not a delivery system.
+Sir Ken Robinson talks about this same idea in his wildly popular 2013 TED talk, How to Escape Education’s Death Valley.
+He echoes Hernandez by stating, “Teaching, properly conceived, is not a delivery system.
 You know, you’re not there just to pass on received information.
-Great teachers do that, but what great teachers also do is mentor, stimulate, provoke, engage.
-You see, in the end, education is about learning.
-If there’s no learning going on, there’s no education going on.”
+Great teachers do that, but what great teachers also do is mentor, stimulate, provoke, engage.”

 So, why don’t more teachers adopt a collaborative and interactive approach to teaching?

 Well, for one it’s difficult.
 It requires time that often simply isn’t there.

 The constraints on educators often result in only summative feedback.
 According to Yu-Hui Ching, an assistant professor of educational technology, “Quite often this situation results in feedback being more judgmental than constructive.”

 A response to this is to use technology to deliver or support the giving of feedback for learning.
 For example, quiz tools might include prompts with information about student’s correct or incorrect responses.
 Once set up, technology solutions provide feedback automatically without additional teacher input.

 The downside of this is that feedback is not individual.